 One bite of my keto carrot cake should remind you that just because you’ve chosen to adopt a ketogenic lifestyle, it doesn’t mean you have to forget the classic recipes you grew up on.

 Let me start off by saying, that the vast majority of my recipes are very easy to make and have minimal steps.
 In the case of my keto carrot cake recipe, it has a few more steps than my usual offerings.

-It’s why I decided to explain the recipe a littler more than normal.
-So, rest assure that I am here to guide you each step of the way.
+It’s why I decided to explain the recipe a little more than normal.
+So, rest assured that I am here to guide you each step of the way.

 Assembling The Right Baking Tools